 Christy-Award winner Angela Hunt writes for readers who expect the unexpected in novels.
-With nearly five million copies of her books sold worldwide, she is the best-selling author of more than 140 works ranging from picture books (The Tale of Three Trees) to non-fiction books, to novels.
+With over five million copies of her books sold worldwide, she is the best-selling author of more than 140 works ranging from picture books (The Tale of Three Trees) to non-fiction books, to novels.

 Afterward, the dog gave out pawtographs at the airport.